 Save Running Shoes for Running

-There are several variables in play, but generally a good pair of running shoes should last around 400-500 miles.
+There are several variables in play, but generally, a good pair of running shoes should last around 800-1000 kilometers.
 The simplest and most important thing you can do to make running shoes last is to save them for running.
-Wearing your running shoes on a walk or to run errands will tick valuable miles off the life of the shoes.
+Wearing your running shoes on a walk or to run errands will tick valuable kilometers off the life of the shoes.

 Making sure to take extra care of your running shoes and clothing can help ensure they last longer and help your running performance.
 Come shop our choices in running gear where we offer a wide selection in running shoes & running clothing for you to choose from.